What is VISAL for?

 - 15/11/2016 - Following the European facillitators training course, a full course will be held in Zadar from 09/11/2016 to 21/12/2016.
 Also, with financial support from the Croatian Ministry for Social Welfare, two new facilitators in Croatia will be trained in early 2017.
 They will hold VISAL courses in the cities of Požega and Slavonski Brod!
 More than 30 blind and partially sighted seniors are expected to participate in those courses.

-- 10 countries involved: Austria, Croatia, France, Hungary, Italy, Lithuania, the Netherlands, Portugal, Slovakia and the UK
+- 13 countries involved: Austria, Croatia, France, Greece, Hungary, Iceland, Italy, Lithuania, the Netherlands, Poland, Portugal, Slovakia and the UK

-- 48 national facilitators trained to facilitate VISAL workshops
+- 74 national facilitators trained to facilitate VISAL sessions

 - VISAL toolkit available in Croatian, Dutch, English, French, German, Italian, Norwegian, Spanish and Slovakian